 This is where you will make contacts, get a lot of help, and it may even be a good source of cheap, used gear.

 This is the most complete list we’ve found of clubs in Canada.
-The Radio Amateurs of Canada (RAC) only lists clubs affiliated with RAC.
+The Radio Amateurs of Canada (RAC) also has a listing but only lists clubs affiliated with RAC.

 And don’t be intimidated by the jargon.
 They’re just trying to help.